-Omar Johnson is a marketing and branding keynote speaker, entrepreneur, former CMO at Beats by Dre, and former VP Marketing at Apple.
-At Beats Electronics, Johnson was responsible for brand development, advertising, retail experience, entertainment / sports marketing, and digital marketing for all global brand marketing and advertising efforts.
-Adweek named Johnson a “Brand Genius” in 2013, and Business Insider named him one of the “Most Innovative CMOs” in 2016.
+- Omar Johnson is a top marketing and branding keynote speaker, entrepreneur, former CMO at Beats by Dre, and former VP Marketing at Apple.
+Adweek named Johnson a “Brand Genius,” and Business Insider named him one of the “Most Innovative CMO’s.”

 Johnson is from Brooklyn, NY.
 He received a BS in Biology and Chemistry from Georgia State University and an MBA from Goizueta Business School at Emory University.

 Many leaders and business owners are at a loss on how they can concretely affect change and grow their business in regards to diversity.
 Join us for a conversation with Omar Johnson, Former CMO at Beats by Dre, and Former VP of Marketing at Apple, Inc. as he shares his thoughts on how we can support our black employees, partner with the communities they serve, and make more conscious decisions in our marketing and branding efforts.

 The idea of the majority office culture is changing.
 Instead of expecting everyone to fall in line, employees are encouraged to bring their individuality to work, such as their culture, gender, or sexual orientation.
 While celebrating and encouraging individual differences is good for breaking groupthink and innovating, it is also hard to manage as a leader.
 In this talk, Omar Johnson discusses the challenges and benefits of meeting people where they are.
 Audiences will come away with an understanding of employee differences, which can provide for a better work environment that enriches the company culture and the bottom line.